-A trigger for a buy or sell signal happens when a 9 day EMA called the “signal line” is plotted on top of the MACD.
+A trigger for a buy or sell signal occurs when 9 day EMA called the “signal line” is plotted over MACD.
 Traders typically use the MACD as a simple crossover.
-When a MACD crosses the signal line, traders tend to buy or sell based on which way the cross appears.
+When a MACD crosses the signal line, traders tend to buy or sell based on which way the crossover appears.
 When MACD turns up and crosses over the signal line, bullish crossover occurs.
 Bearish crossover occurs when MACD turns down below the signal line.
-The difference between those two values can be plotted by a Histogram.
+The difference between those two values can be plotted through a Histogram.

 Signal line = 9 day EMA of MACD line